Beimnet27/Beimnet27/README.md

 # Beimnet-Genene
 Welcome to my Github account!
-My name is Beimnet, and I'm a third year computer science student with a passion for innovation and problem solving.
+My name is Beimnet, and I'm a third year computer science student with a deep passion for innovation and make Algorithmic problem solving.
 With every line of code I write, I strive for excellence and creativity.
 My ultimate goal is not only develop efficient and reliable software, but to also contribute to the ever-growing technological advancements in the world.
 Follow me on my journey as I continue to learn, explore and create in the field of computer science.